daedalusLAB/multimolang/README.md

   ## **About MULTIFLOW**

   The **MULTIFLOW** project investigates the interplay between gesture, prosody, and language to uncover multimodal signatures in communication.
-Learn more about our research and goals [here](https://daedalus.um.es/?page_id=32).
+Learn more about our research and goals.

 ### Publications in Preparation